bennettandrewm/recsys_movies/README.md

 ## 4. Data Approach

 ### Overview
 The program asks a user to rate five random movies from an existing database, and then returns five recommendations.
 It utilizes the [ratings.csv](data/ratings.csv) file from the [Movielens 100K ratings](#data) database containing movie ratings (0.5-5) on thousands of movies from hundreds of users.
 The program uses a collaborative filtering model - no content-based or hybrid filtering was performed.
 Specifically, it relies on the model's ability to predict how any user would rate any movie.
-The `surprise` module is well suited for explicit ratings system with collaborative filter and was used for this project.
+The `surprise` module is well suited for explicit ratings system.
+With data on over 600 users and 9700 movies, collaborative filtering is an appropriate choice.

-### Collaborative Filtering
-Collaborative Filtering was used to

 ### Source Data
 This project uses the Movielens dataset from the [GroupLens](https://grouplens.org/datasets/movielens/) lab at the University of Minnesota, which can be found in in the [`data`](#data) folder in this GitHub repository.